Meroo National Park: Description

 As well as the beaches there are tidal rockpools and a rocky island that can be reached at low tide.
 Many sea creatures can be found such as crabs, star fish, small fish and sea urchins.
 Since its creation as a National Park new rules and regulations have been brought in to increase care of the natural bushland and native fauna.
 Fenced off areas around the headlands to stop erosion have been created and areas for camping have been reduced.
 This has helped to increase the natural bush regenerate from the devastating fires.
 The park's wildlife appears to be increasing in numbers with wallabies and possums being seen regularly.
 The sound of native birds can be heard again too.
 The park forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.

 Meroo is home to 12 endangered wildlife species, including the nationally endangered green and golden bell frog.

-The average elevation of the terrain is 55 meters above sea level.
+The average elevation of the terrain is 55 metres above sea level.